Construction Administrator

 RESPONSIBILITIES

-- Upload, track, and communicate all project plans and revisions to ensure field teams and subcontractors have current information
+- Manage digital project drawings, including uploading drawings and tracking revisions to ensure field teams and subcontractors have the most current information

-- Lead monthly billing by tracking submissions, verifying documentation, and ensuring timely processing aligned with project payment terms
+- Oversee the project’s monthly billing by entering vendor invoices in a timely manner, monitoring subcontractor billing submissions, verifying pay application documentation, and ensuring the collection of all invoices aligns with project payment terms

-- Review weekly Accounts Payable selections and identify inconsistencies in subcontractor and purchase order draws
+- Review weekly Accounts Payable selections and identify inconsistencies in subcontractor draws and purchase orders

-- Confirm all retainage documentation is complete for final payment processing
+- Coordinate project final billing, including the collection and review of account statements, ensuring all retainage documentation is complete for final payment processing

-- Communicate proactively with subcontractors on payment timelines, escalating issues to the Project Manager or Division Manager when necessary
+- Submit invoices for processing according to payment terms; communicate proactively with subcontractors on payment timelines, escalating issues to the Project Manager or Division Manager when necessary

-- Maintain lien compliance by tracking laws in active states, addressing liens, and ensuring timely release collection
+- Maintain lien compliance by mitigating payment notices, addressing liens, and ensuring timely release collections

 REQUIREMENTS